The Middle East

 Tarek Kahlaoui completed a dissertation on "The depiction of the Mediterranean in Islamic cartography (11th -16th centuries): The images of the Mediterranean from the bureaucrats to the sea captains," where he emphasized the pre-modern visual sources, notably cartography, representing the Mediterranean, which were usually marginalized in favor of the textual sources.
 The dissertation used a largely unstudied list of cartographic samples along geographic writings made within the Islamic world between the 11th and the 16th centuries.
 He is also working on the publication of the "Jerba Studies" a survey and archeological project that began in the Tunisian island of Jerba since the mid 1990s and which is in the process of publication in two volumes in the Journal of Roman Archeology.
 He worked notably on the archival sources and rural landscape of the medieval and early modern history of the island.
 He took part in various excavations in Islamic and ancient sites in Tunisia.
 He worked also on Ottoman numismatics, which was the topic of his master thesis and a recent article in the publication of the collection of the Tunisian Central Bank.
 Tarek is currently researching the collections of the Islamic manuscripts in North Africa as part of an ongoing research on early Islamic codicology and paleography

-Specializes in: Byzantium as a Tran-continental Civilization, Early Islamic History
+RESEARCH INTERESTS: Byzantium as a Tran-continental Civilization, Early Islamic History

-Specializes in: Ancient Near East
+RESEARCH INTERESTS: Ancient Near East